EXHIBIT B DATA PRIVACY ADDENDUM

-"Student Data" means any data, whether gathered by Summit Learning or provided by Partner School or its users, students, or students' parents/guardians, that is directly related to a Partner School student including, but not limited to, information in the student's Educational Record or email, first and last name, home address, telephone number, email address, or other information allowing online contact, discipline records, videos, test results, special education data, juvenile dependency records, grades, evaluations, criminal records, medical records, health records, social security numbers, biometric information, disabilities, socioeconomic information, food purchases, political affiliations, religious information, text messages, documents, student identifiers, search activity, photos, voice recordings or geolocation information.
-Student Data shall include student login credentials, passwords, student user authentication tokens or security devices used for student Platform or infrastructure access.
+"Student Data" means any data, whether gathered by Gradient Learning or provided by Partner School and its users, students, or students’ parents/guardians, that is directly related to a Partner School student including, but not limited to, information in the student’s Educational Record or email, first and last name, birthdate, home address or other physical address, telephone number, email address, or other information allowing physical or online contact, discipline records, videos, test results, special education data, juvenile dependency records, grades, evaluations, criminal records, medical records, health records, social security numbers, biometric information, disabilities, socioeconomic information, individual purchasing behaviors or preferences, food purchases, political affiliations, religious information, text messages, documents, student identifiers, search activity, photos, voice recordings or geolocation information.
+Student Data shall include student login credentials, passwords, Student User authentication tokens or security devices used for student Platform or infrastructure access.
 Student Data shall also constitute Pupil Records for the purposes of this Data Privacy Addendum.
-Student Data as specified in Exhibit A is confirmed to be collected or processed by Summit Learning pursuant to the Services.
-Student Data shall not constitute that information that has been anonymized, De-Identified Data, or anonymous usage data regarding a student's use of the Services.
+Student Data as specified in Exhibit A is confirmed to be collected or processed by Gradient Learning pursuant to the Services.
+Student Data shall not constitute that information that has been anonymized, De-Identified Data, or anonymous usage data regarding a student’s use of the Services.

 "Student User" means a student enrolled at the Partner School with an account on the Platform.

-"Third Party" means, for purposes of this Data Privacy Addendum, any person other than Summit Learning, Partner School, a User, or a Service Provider.
+"Third Party" means, for purposes of this Data Privacy Addendum, any person other than Gradient Learning, Partner School, a User, or a Service Provider.

 "Third-Party Advertising" means direct advertising of third-parties and their products or services on our Services (e.g., such as when an advertiser would bid to place an advertisement directly on a platform).
-Summit Learning does not allow third parties to advertise directly on its Services in user logged in areas of the Services, nor does Summit Learning sell advertising space in logged in areas on the Platform.
-Summit Learning also does not use third-party ad servers (such as Google AdWords or AdSense) in user logged in areas of the Platform.
+Gradient Learning does not allow third parties to advertise directly on its Services in user logged in areas of the Services, nor does Gradient Learning sell advertising space in logged in areas on the Platform.
+Gradient Learning also does not use third-party ad servers (such as Google AdWords or AdSense) in user logged in areas of the Platform.